Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/snowflake.md

 ## Add Snowflake as a source

+!!!note "Time-based Import"

+      When using the Time Based Import option, it's important that the dataset includes a separate column that indicates *when* the data was loaded into the table Amplitude points to when importing.
+This is often "server upload time", which would be separate from the "event time" (when the actual event occured).

 To add Snowflake as a data source in your Amplitude project, follow these steps:

 1. In Amplitude, navigate to **Data Sources**, and make sure you've selected the correct project from the project list dropdown.